 Menstruation isn’t something we talk about much.
 A Google search for “menstruation and mountaineering” pretty much just turns up how-tos on logistics of packing out tampons when backpacking or arguments about whether it attracts bears.

-However, one wonderfully brave female climber wrote a thoughtful, vulnerable blog post a couple of years ago about how her emotional PMS symptoms affected her climbing.
+However, one wonderfully brave female climber wrote a thoughtful, vulnerable blog post years ago about how her emotional PMS symptoms affected her climbing.
 An experienced climber, Sara has a voice of authority.
 She’s tough, and would not make excuses for herself.
 “I noticed that around PMS time, my climbing was strongly affected.
 It’s almost like my survival instincts kicked up to 11,” she wrote.
 “I felt weaker, less confident, and way more afraid for a few days a month.”

 In an e-mail, she assured me that I was not alone-that this is something many female climbers deal with.
 “It’s possible to navigate all that,” she says.
 “It’s just not necessarily easy, and there’s not much written about it, because of how charged the gender issues around climbing are.”